FaceReader

 Determine facial expressions in 3 steps with FaceReader

-- Face modeling – FaceReader uses a facial modeling technique based on deep neural networks.
-It synthesizes an artificial face model, which describes the location of 468 key points in the face.
+2. Face modeling.
+FaceReader uses a facial modeling technique based on deep neural networks.
+It creates an artificial face model, which describes the location of 468 key points in the face.
 It is a single-pass quick method to directly estimate the full collection of landmarks in the face.
-After the initial estimation, the key points are compressed using Principal Component Analysis.
-This leads to a highly compressed vector representation describing the state of the face.
+After the initial estimation, the software compresses key points using Principal Component Analysis.
+This leads to a highly compressed vector representation, describing the state of the face.

-- Face classification – then, classification of the facial expressions takes place by a trained deep artificial neural network to recognize patterns in the face.
+3. Face classification.
+A trained deep artificial neural network recognizes patterns in the face and then classifies facial expressions.
 FaceReader directly classifies the facial expressions from image pixels.
-Over 20,000 images that were manually annotated were used to train the artificial neural network.
+Over 20,000 manually annotated images were used to train the artificial neural network.

 To save you valuable time when analyzing videos, FaceReader also automatically classifies:

-The Custom Expression function can be used for a wide range of applications, for example:
+You can use custom expressions for a wide range of applications, for example:

 *These examples are available upon request.
-Please contact us if you are interested to test or validate these.
+Please contact us if you are interested to test or validate these custom expressions.
 If you have developed your own custom expression and would like to share this with other researchers, please let us know!

 Participant emotion analysis

 Facial expressions can be visualized as bar graphs, in a pie chart, and as a continuous signal.
-A gauge display summarizes the negativity or positivity of the emotion (valence).
+A gauge display summarizes the negativity or positivity of the emotion, which is also referred to as valence.
 The timeline gives you a detailed visual representation of the data.

 A separate reporting window displays a pie chart with percentages, a smiley, and a traffic light, indicating whether a person’s mood is positive, neutral, or negative.
 All visualizations are given to you in realtime and may be viewed afterwards.
-With the Project Analysis Module, advanced facial expression analysis has become available in FaceReader.
+With the Project Analysis Module, advanced facial expression analysis has become available in FaceReader as well.

 Deep Learning: analyze faces under challenging circumstances

-With the classification engine Deep Face Model, FaceReader can make sense of large amounts of complex data.
+With the Deep Face Model as a classification engine, FaceReader can make sense of large amounts of complex data.
 What does the Deep Face Model do exactly?

 Currently, it is the most successful artificial intelligence technique in machine learning.
 Like in real neural networks, information on the input side is collected and processed by neurons that are connected with each other.
-Mapping of input to output goes via a series of nonlinear computations, clubbing together lower levels of information to form higher level features (e.g. expressed emotion, age, and gender).
+Mapping of input to output takes place through a series of nonlinear computations, clubbing together lower levels of information to form higher level features (for example, expressed emotion, age, and gender).

 Privacy & ethics